Home

 What is Colorectal Cancer?

-Colorectal cancer refers to cancer of the colon or rectum.
-The colon, which is also called the large intestine or large bowel, is a hollow tube five to six feet long and is coiled within the abdomen.
+Colorectal cancer is cancer of the colon or rectum.
+The colon is also called the large intestine or large bowel.
+It is a hollow tube that is five to six feet long and is twisted within the abdomen.
 The rectum is the last six inches of the colon.
-This is not a part of our bodies we spend a lot of time thinking about and certainly not talking about, but the colon is a hardworking organ that helps our bodies absorb water and excrete waste.
+The colon is a hardworking organ that helps our bodies take in water and remove waste.

 Cancer in the colon or rectum can take up to 10 years or more to develop to an advanced stage.
-This is why it is very important to make regular screening for colorectal cancer a part of your routine health checks.
+For this reason, it is very important to make regular screening for colorectal cancer a part of your routine health checks.

 Fecal Occult Blood Testing (FOBT)